abyteintime/stitchkit/docs/muscript/incompatibilities.md

 The following is a listing of intentional incompatibilities between MuScript and vanilla UnrealScript.

+## Laziness

+The most surprising aspect of MuScript might be that it does not compile anything until you explicitly ask it to.
+This is the reason MuScript is so fast; it does not look at code you do not care about.

+It is also the reason why MuScript is capable of compiling a great deal of code despite not being fully compatible with vanilla UnrealScript.
+Even `Object.uc` causes a bunch of compilation errors if you compile the `Core` package itself (and those are intentional - it _will_ continue to not compile, probably forever.)
+All these errors occur within function bodies, which MuScript does not look at unless you're actually compiling the package.

+However, this can cause some fairly surprising behavior.
+For example, MuScript currently does not look at items declared within `.uci` files.
+They _are parsed_, but are not _analyzed_.
+This results in `EPixelFormat` not being visible to the compiler; this is a problem if you ever try to read `Texture2D`'s `Format` property, because the compiler cannot find its type (remember that `.uci` files are not analyzed, and that results in `EPixelFormat` being undeclared.)

+Of course there are a bunch more `EPixelFormat` variables you cannot read from, but you get the idea.

+The main point is that `Texture2D`'s `Format` property will not produce an error until you try to use it, because the compiler does not process code you do not care about.
+And the same happens with any other item the compiler sees.

 ## Default properties

 MuScript's `defaultproperties` syntax is a lot more strict than UnrealScript's, since MuScript